-Chhattisgarh's new anti-Naxal policy: land, financial aid to victims, surrendered Naxalites
+Chhattisgarh's new anti-Naxal policy: Land, financial aid to victims, surrendered Naxalites

-Raipur, Mar 22 (PTI) Land to civilian victims of Maoist violence and increased compensation for the kin of those killed while assisting in anti-Naxalite operations are part of the new comprehensive surrender and victim rehabilitation policy recently cleared by the Chhattisgarh cabinet, an official said on Saturday.
+Raipur, Mar 23 (PTI) Land to civilian victims of Maoist violence and increased compensation for the kin of those killed while assisting in anti-Naxalite operations are part of the new rehabilitation policy recently cleared by the Chhattisgarh cabinet, an official said.

 In case of murder, serious injury or permanent disability to civilians, the victims or families will be provided 1.5 hectares of agricultural land or 4 decimal (1,742 sq ft) of residential land in urban areas.
 In case land could not be made available, financial assistance of Rs 4 lakh will be given to victims in rural areas and Rs 8 lakh in urban areas, the official said.